Texas vs. Xavier Predictions & Picks - NCAA Tournament Sweet 16

 Spread & Total Prediction for Texas vs. Xavier

-Texas has a 17-16-0 record against the spread this season compared to Xavier, who is 17-15-0 ATS.
-A total of 15 out of the Longhorns' games this season have hit the over, and 20 of the Musketeers' games have gone over.
-Texas is 7-3 against the spread and 7-3 overall over its past 10 games, while Xavier has gone 5-5 against the spread and 7-3 overall.
+Texas has gone 17-16-0 against the spread, while Xavier's ATS record this season is 17-15-0.
+In terms of hitting the over, games involving the Longhorns are 15-18-0 and the Musketeers are 20-12-0.
+The teams score 158.9 points per game, 10.4 more points than this matchup's total.
+Texas is 7-3 against the spread and 7-3 overall over its last 10 games, while Xavier has gone 5-5 against the spread and 7-3 overall.

-Put your picks to the test and bet on college basketball with BetMGM Sportsbook.

 Texas Performance Insights

-- The Longhorns' +379 scoring differential (outscoring opponents by 10.5 points per game) is a result of scoring 77.7 points per game (40th in college basketball) while giving up 67.2 per outing (89th in college basketball).
+- The Longhorns outscore opponents by 10.5 points per game (scoring 77.7 points per game to rank 40th in college basketball while allowing 67.2 per outing to rank 89th in college basketball) and have a +379 scoring differential overall.

-- Texas grabs 32 rebounds per game (163rd in college basketball) compared to the 31 of its opponents.
+- The 32.0 rebounds per game Texas averages rank 163rd in the country.
+Its opponents record 31.0 per contest.

-- Texas connects on 7.1 three-pointers per game (210th in college basketball) compared to its opponents' 6.4.
-It shoots 34% from deep while its opponents hit 32.3% from long range.
+- Texas connects on 7.1 three-pointers per game (210th in college basketball) at a 34.0% rate (181st in college basketball), compared to the 6.4 its opponents make while shooting 32.3% from beyond the arc.

-- The Longhorns average 98.9 points per 100 possessions on offense (50th in college basketball), and give up 85.5 points per 100 possessions (39th in college basketball).

-- Texas has committed 10.9 turnovers per game (82nd in college basketball action), 4.2 fewer than the 15.1 it forces on average (21st in college basketball).
+- Texas has won the turnover battle by 4.2 turnovers per game, committing 10.9 (82nd in college basketball action) while forcing 15.1 (21st in college basketball).

 Xavier Performance Insights

-- The Musketeers put up 81.2 points per game (11th in college basketball) while allowing 73.8 per contest (286th in college basketball).
-They have a +266 scoring differential and outscore opponents by 7.4 points per game.
+- The Musketeers' +266 scoring differential (outscoring opponents by 7.4 points per game) is a result of putting up 81.2 points per game (11th in college basketball) while giving up 73.8 per contest (286th in college basketball).

-- Xavier grabs 34.8 rebounds per game (35th in college basketball) while conceding 29.3 per contest to opponents.
+- Xavier grabs 34.8 rebounds per game (35th in college basketball) while conceding 29.3 per outing to opponents.
 It outrebounds opponents by 5.5 boards per game.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.